LPitonakova/pyCreeper/doc/advanced_usingStyles.rst

 1. **crGraphStyle disallows setting of properties that are invalid.** This means that python will let you know when you try to set a style that does not exist.
 2. When you set crGraphStyle properties, **a type check is performed** in the background.
 Python will let you know if you are trying to set a property value that does not make sense
 3. **Enumerations instead of strings are used where appropriate**, for example, to set a grid style.
 This meas that you can easily select from a set of valid values.
-4. You can **easily revert to the default look** by calling the reset function
+4. You can **easily revert to the default look** by calling the style reset function

 When no styles are specified, :mod:`pyCreeper.crGraphs` uses a default style.
 For example, a default line plot may look like this: